FAQs - RHS Level 2 Online

 How, where and when can I take the exams?

 No, these are completely optional and are designed to give you the chance to visit the gardens, meet course staff and some of your fellow students, and take advantage of some of the excellent resources we have here, including our living collection.
 The cost of the study weekends is not included in the basic course fee.
-If you would like to find out more about the study weekends, including dates and cost, please contact us using the form at the bottom of the page.

 As well as having access to a variety of study materials on PropaGate Learning, including course notes, forums, presentations, revision quizzes, videos and more, you will also be able to contact your tutors directly with any questions and issues.
 As the course progresses, the forums provide a valuable way to discuss topics with other students and ask your tutors questions.
 Technical support and support with improving your digital skills is also easily available.